reload/stylelint-drupal-example/README.md

-# Parcel in Drupal 9
+# Reload stylelint in Drupal 9

-This is small example of a simple approach when wanting to utilize Parcel in Drupal.
+An example of Stylelint usage in a Reload Drupal context.

-Parcel v2 is still in beta and might not be suitable for production quite yet.
+Included is a vanilla CSS example and a bit more advanced SCSS example.

-That said we do use it in production and have discovered no immediate problems.
+The SCSS configuration also supports CSS which is examplified through `simple.css`.

 ## Getting up and running